NOAA-OWP/ngen/doc/REALIZATION_CONFIGURATION.md

 * `"catchments"` - defines the formulation and input parameters for each individual catchment

 The `"global"` object must contain the following two objects:
-* `"formulations"` - defines the default required formulation name and also includes subobjects/lists for `parameters`, `options`, `initial_conditions` depending on the required and optional inputs for a given formulation
+* `"formulations"` - defines the default required formulation name and also includes subobjects/lists for `"parameters"`, `"options"`, `"initial_conditions"` depending on the required and optional inputs for a given formulation
 * `"forcing"` - defines the default file pattern and path relative to the main ngen directory where the driver is executed for the input forcings

 The `"time"` object must contain the following three objects: